 1: Make sure you and your vehicle qualify

-To rent out your car through Car Next Door, your car needs to be twelve years old or younger, run well (and be regularly serviced), and have a value of less than $50,000.
+To be eligible to rent out your car through Car Next Door, your car needs to be twelve years old or younger, run well (and be regularly serviced), and have a value of less than $50,000.

 2: Take photos

 It helps to give your car a personality and make it look appealing.
 Clean your car inside and out before taking the pics, and on a regular basis, to keep you borrowers happy.

 3: Name your car and write a catchy listing

 Get creative!
 For example, Car Next Door has a sporty VW named George and a cheeky Ford Escape called Rosie the Red Rocket.
 You can also leave some special items in your car (like a picnic blanket) and mention these in the listing.